Need a report that reflects how COVID-19 has impacted this market and its growth?

 · The country has also been investing in the construction of major hydro projects, including the 16,000 MW Baihetan project, which is expected to be commissioned in 2022.
 However, the transmission line for Baihetan, originally planned to start construction in 2019, has not been approved yet.
 More such projects are expected to be built with increasing investment in large-scale dams in the country.

 · The renewable energy installed capacity in the country grew by approximately 17.9% to 894,879 in 2020 from 758,869 in 2019.
 The largest increase in the renewable energy segment has been seen in the solar energy sector, followed by wind energy.
 The growth in the installed capacity of renewable energy is expected to remain high in the forecast period.

 · Hence, increasing investments in the renewable energy sector are expected to aid the market’s growth.

-The China renewable energy market is fragmented.
+The Chinese renewable energy market is fragmented.
 The key players in the market include Sinohydro Corporation, China Yangtze Power Co.
 Ltd, Xinjiang Goldwind Science Technology Co.
 Ltd, JinkoSolar Holdings Co.
-Ltd, Tina Solar Ltd.
+Ltd, and Tina Solar Ltd.

 · Shanghai Electric commissioned China’s first 8 MW offshore wind turbine, which is now entering operation.
 The launch of the turbine, which features “black start” technology, demonstrates that the company can now undertake bulk orders in the market for 8 MW offshore wind turbines.
 The company also unveiled its plan to explore further solutions for renewable energy-based integrated energy systems, combining wind, solar power, and energy storage systems, coupled with a 5G+ Industrial Internet of Things.